cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/Assets/DailyReports.md

 # Day 21 - 04/10
 Today I finished our store.
 THe only thing left to complete the initial scene, is to make the equip item system :D

+# Day 22 - 06/10
+Today I finished all the initia UI :) equiping the Backpack has a bug but I dont think it's essential for the demo day, which is tomorrow

+# Day 23 - 07/10
+Today I'm working on the environment!